ajgupta/ajgupta.github.io/_posts/2014-05-26-how-to-setup-a-blog-on-github.markdown

 layout: post
 title: How to setup a blog on Github
 comments: true
+category: Coding
+tags: github blog free setup
+year: 2014
+month: 5
+day: 26
+published: true
+summary: A tutorial on how to build a blog on Github from scratch
 ---

 While there are many services available on the internet that might help you in hosting your own blog like [Wordpress.org](http://wordpress.org/), [Google's Blogger](https://www.blogger.com), [Tumblr](https://www.tumblr.com/), [Medium](https://medium.com/), etc. Each of these services have their own advantages and disadvantages.